 Welcome to Oxford Cemetery

-The need for the new cemetery developed with the coming of the railroad.
-Junction Railroad Company had purchased a right-of-way from village officials to bi-sect the existing burial grounds that had served the small community since 1817.
-Many residents felt that cemetery to no longer be a suitable resting place for their loved ones.
-And so with a $500 first payment on the land, and $80 paid to engineer the new land, the Oxford Cemetery was founded.
+The Oxford Cemetery Association (1855-2022) was founded in 1855 by a group of citizens who purchased 31.4 acres of farmland from W.A.
+Irwin.
+The land and its surroundings lie just south of the campus of Miami University at 4385 Oxford-Millville Road (US 27).
+The need for the cemetery developed with the coming of the railroad to Oxford.
+The Junction Railroad Company had purchased a right-of-way from village officials and the railroad track bisected the then existing burial grounds that had served the small community since 1817.
+Many residents felt the cemetery was no longer a suitable resting place for their loved ones.
+So with a $500 first payment on the land, the Oxford Cemetery was founded.

 The first Association Trustees included a representative cross section of village dwellers: Thomas McCullough (merchant), J.D.
 Flingwood (grocer), James Smiley (farmer-banker), G.W.
 Keely (dentist), Elias Kumler (banker), Peter Sutton (Mayor), and Robert Ratliff (teamster).
 The first burial was that of Elizabeth Beeler Collins on August 1, 1855.

 In the early years, graves were dug by hand and adverse weather conditions prevented burials after November 1.
 A chapel of 24 square feet was completed in 1870 and the caskets of the deceased rested there until suitable weather and ground conditions allowed for their burial.